MaedehY/MaedehY/README.md

 ## Hello 👋
 👩‍💻**ABOUT ME**

 PhD candidate in Environmental Engineering specializing in water quality, data analytics, and risk modeling.
 Experienced in developing national-scale water quality databases, evaluating contaminants under the SDWA (EPA), and applying geospatial and statistical tools (R, ArcGIS Pro) to support regulatory and infrastructure decision-making.
 Skilled in translating complex environmental data into actionable insights for public health protection and policy improvement.
-Seeking opportunities in environmental consulting, data-driven infrastructure planning, and regulatory compliance..

 -------------------------------------------------------------------------------------------------------------------------------
 🔭 **Current Research**